Rostmoment/HitboxViewer/README.md

-Configs can be easily changed using any text editor—just make sure to use the correct data types
+Configs can be easily changed using any text editor - just make sure to use the correct data types

 # How to install